JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 - Multiple SSTables accumulate, compaction, a vital feature of the LSM Tree, merges these SSTables, removing duplicates and outdated entries

 ## Read Path and Bloom Filters
-- `Bloom Filter` : A space efficient data structure that quickly dtermines whether a key might exist in an SSTable
+- `Bloom Filter` : A space efficient data structure that quickly determine whether a key might exist in an SSTable
 - If Bloom Filter indicates a possible match, the LSM Tree fetches the SSTable containing the desired data

 <br/><hr/><br/>